Travel / Immigration

 - B.C.
 TRAVELLERS AND EMPLOYERS ORDER: Stay apprised of changes through the “B.C.
 Travellers and Employers Order” under the Provincial Health Officer's "Orders, Notices and Guidance".

-- QUARANTINE REMAINS IN EFFECT: In accordance with the existing federal order by the Public Health Agency of Canada (PHAC), all travellers must quarantine for 14 days upon entering Canada (in this case British Columbia) and will need to submit a BC self-isolation plan and complete the federal ArriveCAN application for approval prior to their return to B.C., or upon arrival.
-The B.C. self-isolation plan can either be completed/submitted online or using a paper form (although the recommendation is to complete/submit the form online before travel to B.C.)
-At this time, PHAC has not identified any alternatives to this measure.
+14-DAY QUARANTINE AFTER ARRIVAL PROCEDURES: In accordance with the existing federal order by the Public Health Agency of Canada (PHAC), all travellers, unless exempted, must quarantine for 14 days upon entering Canada (in this case British Columbia) and will need to complete the federal ArriveCAN application for approval prior to their return to B.C., or upon arrival.
 Supporting tools: